 5: Not All Arrests and Crimes Have Fingerprints

 Law enforcement officials frequently ‘cite and release’ individuals without formally arresting and fingerprinting them.
 This practice results in dispositions in a state’s records repository.
 That without a matching set of prints or arrest record.
-A state official cited in the 2015 GAO study noted their cite-and-release practices “contributed to approximately 1.6 million dispositions unlinked to an arrest.
+A state official cited in a GAO study noted their cite-and-release practices “contributed to approximately 1.6 million dispositions unlinked to an arrest.
 However, those, the state keeps in an independent data system.”
 Therefore, accessing these records can only occur by ordering reports from the local jurisdiction, and not through the FBI fingerprint database.

 Professional Background Screening is a Complete Solution

 Fingerprint background checks are about risk management and protection.
 Are you taking some steps to protect your company by screening your applicants?
 Then consider finishing the journey by adding professional background screening.
 A thorough background search will utilize a variety of resources.
 Furthermore, they include private nationwide criminal databases, a Social Security address trace, and county or state jurisdictional records.

 Working with a professional background screening provider means your company has protection via the FCRA, the Fair Credit Reporting Act.
 Under the FCRA, background screening companies must meet tight standards.
 They include ensuring the verification of all reported records as belonging to the candidate.
 They validate records at the source to give the most up-to-date information available.
 Finally, in addition to those protections, Verified First only reports data legally allowable to use when making hiring decisions.
 Thus, they protect you from seeing the information that you can’t use.

 This article is courtesy of our partner, Verified First.
 Contact Verified First today to learn how you can simplify your hiring process with integrated background screening.